Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ### Overview of User Interface

-This section describes the web interface flow; this is how the user views and interacts with the WebCheckers application.
+This is how the user views and interacts with the WebCheckers application.

 ![The WebCheckers Web Interface Statechart](StateChart.png)

 The user begin in the home page, "/", the user proceeds to "/signin" to sign in to player the game.
-Afterwards, they have an option to begin the game if another player is present, during which they will be redirected to "/game". "/validateMove" and "/submitMove" were used to validate and move the pieces.
-After a player win, or when a plyer resigns, the game is re-dicrected back to the game lobby.
+Afterwards, they have an option to playe vs player, play vs AI, spectate an ongoing game, or reply a game that has ended.
+They begin the game if another player (or against the AI if they choose) is present, during which they will be redirected to "/game". "/validateMove" and "/submitMove" were used to validate and move the pieces.
+After a player win, or when a player resigns, the game is re-directed back to the player lobby.
+The player can then choose any mode again.
+Game ID & Mode are used to keep track of the games and which mode the player is on.

 ### UI Tier